 Detectability trials will be conducted at the same time as scavenger trials, conducted during the first day of placing carcasses.
-These detectability trials will be conducted to test the efficiency of searchers in finding the carcasses for the stage 1 Study Area.
-Additional detectability trials will be completed across stage 2 and will be detailed in the stage 2 BBMP.
+These detectability trials will be conducted to test the efficiency of searchers in finding the carcasses for the stage 2 Study Area.
 The detectability trials will be conducted twice in the first year of operation, sampling across the wet (September-April) and dry (April-September) seasons.
 This sampling will represent the greatest change in vegetation cover.
 Such detectability trials will also be conducted for handlers and dogs, if they are to be used for the Wambo Wind Farm.
 The detectability trials will be conducted by personnel who have been involved in the monthly carcass searches.

 The detection efficiency that is determined from the detectability trials will be incorporated into mortality rates and analyses to account for the error associated with human detection of carcasses.
-This detectability analysis will be documented in the report at the end of the Stage 1 two-year monitoring period in accordance with this BBMP.
+This detectability analysis will be documented in the report at the end of the Stage 2 two-year monitoring period in accordance with this BBMP.